Vic's career in broadcasting began in 1984.

 The Late Show, though, is something Vic relishes.

-"Over the first few months I picked up a world exclusive with Led Zeppelin's John Paul Jones, created a series on the 45th anniversary of the JFK assassination and brought many radio stations around the world to the airwaves of the BBC in the South West.
+"Over the first few months presenting the show, I picked up a world exclusive with Led Zeppelin's John Paul Jones, created a series on the 45th anniversary of the JFK assassination and brought many radio stations around the world to the airwaves of the BBC in the South West," he says.

 "The audience wants to be challenged and kept interested, even though they may be on the point of dropping off for a night's sleep.